Gurudutt-Goswami/Python-Fundamental/README.md

 Rep Link : https://github.com/Gurudutt-Goswami/What-is-pip

 ### The REPL
 REPL stands for Read, Evaluate, Print, Loop.
 The REPL is how you interact with the Python Interpreter.
-Its is also reffered as also termed an interactive toplevel or language shell.
+Its is also reffered as an interactive toplevel or language shell.
 Unlike running a file containing Python code, in the REPL you can type commands and instantly see the output printed out.

 ### Comments
 1. Single Line ```#Code after hashtags are single line comments```